sebpiq/FreedomPortal/README.md

 To make some space, we will remove some unused packages.
 Run the following :

-NB: the first and second commands might need to be ran twice, because packages we are trying to remove depend upon each other.
+NB: the first and second commands might need to run twice, because packages we are trying to remove depend upon each other.

 ```
 opkg remove gl-inet luci luci-base luci-* lua lighttpd-* lighttpd